TheOtherRolesAU/TheOtherRoles/README.md

 \
 Created by  [gendelo3](https://github.com/gendelo3)\
 \
-The Doppelganger is a Crewmate that can copy another crewmates role (the new role will be his second role and added **after the next meeting**).
+The Doppelganger is a Crewmate that can copy another crewmates role, similar to the shifer (the new role will be his second role and added **after the next meeting**).

+- If there is a Shifter in the game, there can't be a Doppelganger!

 The behavior is as follows:

 - Copy an impostor or neutral: die
 - Copy Spy or Swapper: become a crewmate